Adult Social Care Market Position Statement

 The service will develop robust training and support package for shared lives carers to enable them to develop and retain them within the sector.

 We are working alongside Shared Lives Plus (SL Plus) and Social Finance to look at Shared Lives as a model for respite for informal carers looking after those on the dementia pathway.
-If successful, Shared Lives could be used as a model to meet the needs of those living with dementia and their carers in an alternative environment to residential care, providing support on a 1:1 basis that is personalised and cost effective, producing positive outcomes for all involved.
+If successful, Shared Lives could be used as a model to meet the needs of those living with dementia and their carers in an alternative environment to residential care, providing support on a one to one basis that is personalised and cost effective, producing positive outcomes for all involved.

 Housing with Care

 Housing with Care combines accommodation with care and support services.
 It comes in many forms, from small communities of flats and bungalows to retirement villages.
-The facilities and care provided will vary, but Housing with Care schemes usually include self-contained adapted flats or bungalows.
+The facilities and care provided will vary, but Housing with Care schemes usually include self-contained flats or bungalows.

 Current market intelligence